DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The nursemaid’s **specter** does not appear in this room.
 Instead, a character who opens the trunk finds the nursemaid’s corpse, with wounds consistent with those seen on the spirit’s body in the **Nursemaid’s Suite**.
 A DC 14 Wisdom (Medicine) check reveals that the woman died of starvation.

 A player inspecting the remains feels a cold breath on their shoulder and the unshakeable sense of being watched.
 Meanwhile, if another player has previously uncovered a nearby mirror from its sheet covering, that player can see an apparition of Elisabeth Durst within the mirror staring at the player near the chest.
 Once observed, the apparition swiftly vanishes.

-**_Milestone_**.
-Descending into Death House's dungeon level completes a story milestone.
-When the party gains access to the secret stairs, award each player 200 XP.
 ### Guest Bedroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 19.</em></span>